Last updated on July 8th, 2023

 - No built-in analytics, and (like comments) setting up a self-hosted system wasn’t easy.
 Thus, I’m using Google Analytics.

 - Few themes exist for Ghost, especially free ones.
 I’d like a theme with an actual sidebar, but don’t want to pay $150 for such.

 - Ghost relies on Node.js among other tech, and thus there are relatively few web hosts that support Ghost.
 It’s also hard to manually install, though fortunately tools like Digital Ocean’s one-click installer exist.
 Still, if I ever want to switch webhosts and keep running Ghost, the options are limited.

-For now, I'm still sticking with Ghost, but will let you all know if anything changes.
+For now, I’m still sticking with Ghost as a CMS, but will let you all know if anything changes.